 Get your script and story performed by professional actors at the Action/Adventure Festival.
 Get your Short Film showcased at the FEEDBACK Film Festival and get an audience video.

-Watch the Audience Feedback Videos for all of the films showcased at the festival:
+Watch the Audience Feedback Videos for all of the films showcased at the festival in 2017:

 FULL FEEDBACK on your film from the audience!
 SUBMIT ANYTIME!

 Screenplay Readings take place every single month.
 Watch the recent monthly winners:

 Watch the 2017 ACTION/ADVENTURE Winning TV Screenplays:

 This festival was created by the FEEDBACK Film and Screenplay Festival to push more action/adventure filmmakers and writers to the industry and the world.
 Obviously these are genres that garner the most worldwide attention in the motion picture industry and it's this festivals job to promote the next generation of action/adventure storytellers.

 WATCH Audience FEEDBACK Film Festival Videos:

 Winners get their screenplay performed professional actors.
 Or, you get your short film showcased at the FEEDBACK Film Festival.